Ethical labour standard

 - We interview everyone who works for VGC face-to-face.

-- Our Home Office trained team carries out stringent checks on passports and visas to ensure all our people have the right to work in the UK.
+- Our UK Borders Agency-trained team carries out stringent checks on passports and visas to ensure all our people have the right to work in the UK.

 - Payments for hours worked are made directly into personal bank accounts.

-- We will include a briefing on worker exploitation in our staff induction.
+- We will include a worker exploitation briefing in the company HSQE and office inductions.

-- We will continue to share information about modern slavery and ethical labour on our social and staff communications.
+- We will continue to train VGC staff in modern slavery and labour exploitation.

 We will produce an annual review on our progress.